 Dr. Green's current research focuses on the role of the military and militarization in modern China.
 He has taught HIST 270 China and the West, HIST 376 Modern Japan, HIST 378 Early China, HIST 380 Modern China, HIST 484 East Asian Military Systems - China, HIST 490 seminars on Sages and Statecraft in China and the Japanese Samurai, and HIST 403 seminars on Chinese Foreign Relations in Historical Perspective and Thinking About War: The History of Strategy.

-In this seminar students will examine the evolution of military strategy around the world, its relationship to technology, politics, and culture, and its impact on the conduct of warfare throughout history.
+Thinking About War - In this seminar students will examine the evolution of military strategy around the world, its relationship to technology, politics, and culture, and its impact on the conduct of warfare throughout history.
 Students will analyze the writings of several key strategists and explore how their ideas shaped our understanding of limited and total war, naval power, insurgency and counterinsurgency, strategic airpower, nuclear strategy, and the war on terror.

 Confucian societies are often thought of as ones in which the brush is mightier than the sword.
 In fact the military has been a crucial factor in East Asia, and warfare was the engine that drove many of the most significant changes in East Asian history.
 This course will look at the evolution of military systems in China, and examine the impact of recurrent warfare on this ancient civilization.
 Topics will include: the role of warfare in the creation of the early imperial state; philosophical approaches to warfare and the efficacy of violence; the ideas of Sun Zi and the bingjia; the cultural and political power struggle between wen and wu; responses to the Inner Asian menace; reasons for the absence of a Chinese “military revolution” in the early modern period; China’s response to the intrusion of the West in the 19th century; and continuities in Chinese military thinking in the 20th and 21st centuries.